-AYAQ insulated jackets—whether featuring the powerful insulation of ULTAR, the exceptional mobility of BALTORO, or the innovative system of FORNO—are engineered to deliver consistent warmth, effective moisture management, and high mechanical durability.
+AYAQ insulated jackets—whether it’s the powerful insulation of the ULTAR (men’s / women’s), the exceptional freedom of movement of the BALTORO (men’s / women’s), or the innovative system of the FORNO (men’s / women’s)—are engineered to provide stable warmth, effective moisture management, and high mechanical durability.
 Their performance depends as much on material quality as on proper care.
 Correct maintenance preserves fiber loft, insulation distribution, and garment breathability.

 1. Why properly maintain a down jacket?